processprocess/mouse-speed/README.md

 })
 ```

-To be used in the `mousemove` event.
+Put mouse-speed in a `mousemove` event and pass it the event object.

-By passing in the event object, speed is calculated and returned as an object with x and y values.
+Speed is calculated and returned as an object with x and y values.

 ### `speed(e, object)`